Philip Meadows Taylor: Life and writings

-About 1850, Meadows Taylor was appointed by the Nizam's government to administer during a long minority the principality of the young Raja Venkatappa Nayaka He succeeded without European assistance in raising this small territory to a high degree of prosperity.
+About 1850, Meadows Taylor was appointed by the Nizam's government to administer, during a long minority, the principality of the young Raja Venkatappa Nayaka.
+He succeeded without European assistance in raising this small territory to a high degree of prosperity.
 Such was his influence with the natives that during the Indian Mutiny in 1857, he held his ground without military support.

 Colonel Taylor, whose merits were recognized and acknowledged by then by the British government of India – although he had never been in the service of the Company – was subsequently appointed Deputy Commissioner of the western "Ceded Districts".
 He succeeded in establishing a new assessment of revenues that was more equitable to cultivators and more productive to the government.
-By perseverance he had risen from the condition of a half-educated youth without patronage, and without even the support of the Company, to successful government of some of the most important provinces of India, 36000 sqmi in extent with a population of over five million.
+By perseverance he had risen from the condition of a half-educated youth without patronage, and without even the support of the Company, to the successful government of some of the most important provinces of India, 36000 sqmi in extent with a population of over five million.

-He received an Order of the Star of India on his retirement from service in 1860 and given a pension.
-In 1875 his sight failed, and on medical advice he decided to spend the winter in India, but contracted jungle fever.
-He died at Menton, France, on his way home, on 13 May 1876.
+He received an Order of the Star of India on his retirement from service in 1860 and was given a pension.
+In 1875 his sight failed, and on medical advice, he decided to spend the winter in India but contracted jungle fever.
+He died in Menton, France, on his way home, on 13 May 1876.

 Contributions to Gulburga

 Taylor made several contributions to the Gulburga region in India by initiating a number of reforms.
-He encouraged improvement of agriculture, opened up job opportunities, started schools and improved infrastructure.
+He encouraged the improvement of agriculture, opened up job opportunities, started schools and improved infrastructure.
 He was known to spend his own money on providing drought relief.
 The local people began calling him "Mahadev Baba".
 Taylor undertook notable archaeological excavations in Gulburga, publishing his findings in the Transactions of the Royal Irish Academy and the Journal of The Bombay Branch of the Royal Asiatic Society.